Through a series of workshops you'll participate in the whole winemaking process from grape to glass.

 WHEN & WHERE?

 Thanks for bringing it up.
 Noisy Ritual memberships are a great gift idea!
-Just tick YES to the 'Is this a gift?' question in the shop.
-We'll happily post you a gift certificate within 3 business days!
+Just tick YES to the 'Is this a gift?' question after you add the membership to your cart.
+We'll happily email you a gift certificate!